What is Packet?

 Packet is an on-chain messaging protocol built on Solana.
 It combines end-to-end encryption, payment gating, and compressed state to let applications send verifiable, private messages between wallets — without a centralized server.

-Every message is either stored directly on-chain or referenced from a permanent storage layer (Irys/Arweave).
-Delivery is trustless: only the parties holding the right keys can read the content.
+Every message is either stored directly on-chain or referenced from a permanent storage layer (Irys/Arweave/IPFS/HTTP).
+Delivery is trustless: only the parties holding the right keys can read encrypted content.

 Key Properties